google/mug/README.md

 Again, use case is different:
 1. The thread pool queues all pending tasks.
 If the input stream is too large to fit in memory, you'll get an `OutOfMemoryError`.
-2. The above code doesn't handle exceptions.
-Exceptions (including `NullPointerException`, `OutOfMemoryError`) are silently swallowed (but may print stack trace).
-In order to handle the exceptions, the `Future` objects need to be stored in a list and then `Future#get()` needs to be called on every future object after all tasks have been submitted to the executor.
+2. Exceptions (including `NullPointerException`, `OutOfMemoryError`) are silently swallowed (but may print stack trace).
+To propagate the exceptions, the `Future` objects need to be stored in a list and then `Future#get()` needs to be called on every future object after all tasks have been submitted to the executor.
 3. Tasks submitted to an executor are independent.
 One task failing doesn't automatically terminate the pipeline.